filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 > When working with APIs, make sure to implement proper authentication, error handling, and rate limiting.

-### Toolbar actions

-Tables now support a dedicated [toolbar actions](../docs/4.x/tables/actions#toolbar-actions) area.

-You can place both regular actions and [bulk actions](../docs/4.x/tables/actions#bulk-actions) in the [`toolbarActions()`](../docs/4.x/tables/actions#toolbar-actions) method.

-This is useful for actions like "create", which are not tied to a specific row, or for making bulk actions more visible and accessible in the table’s toolbar.

 ### Empty relationships with select filters

 You can now use the [`hasEmptyOption()`](../docs/4.x/tables/filters/select#filtering-empty-relationships) method to include a "None" option that filters for records without a related model.
 You can customize the label of this option using `emptyRelationshipOptionLabel()`.